 • Frances Holden supplemented the Lehmann Archive over the years after Lehmann’s death, but willed most of the remainder of Lehmann’s estate to the Music Academy of the West.
 There one may find Lehmann’s scores as well as some books, photos, and newspaper clippings.
 David Kuehn, then-President of the Music Academy of the West, gave the collection of instantaneous cut acetates, 78s, and LPs to the Marr Sound Archives at the University of Missouri Kansas City, which was able to handle such fragile documents.
 A former Dean of the Conservatory of Music at UMKC, Kuehn was familiar with the Sound Archives’ collections and services.
 After Holden’s death, this collection had been in storage for some time at the Music Academy, and he wanted to find a good home for it.
 At UMKC the Lehmann LPs and acetates collection are maintained separately from the general collection.
 In 2010 I donated Lehmann LPs that were not already part of their collections.
 The Lehmann collection complements the Fred Calland collection, which includes 34,000 vocal recordings.

 • Because UCSB already had collected such a great amount of Lehmann recordings, etc., in 1994 I donated my collection of Lehmann recordings, photos, letters, memorabilia, and books to the Stanford University Archive of Recorded Sound, Braun Music Center.
-I augmented this collection in 2010.
+I augmented this collection in 2010 and again in 2021.
 Other singers of her time who are well documented in this archive include Melchior, Flagstad, Crooks, Chamlee, and Bonelli.
 The Lehmann Collection is accessible in the Archive to all researchers.

 • In 2011 I donated Lehmann 78s, LPs, CDs, DVDs, and printed material to the Yale University Vocal Archives.
 These archives are accessible to scholars.

 • In 1999 I established the Lotte Lehmann Foundation, to preserve and promote Lehmann’s legacy and to further the appreciation and study of art song.
 A semi-annual newsletter reporting on the Foundation’s activities was distributed worldwide.
 The Advisors included Lehmann students, as well as other artists and administrators who appreciated Lehmann’s unique place in the classical vocal world.
 The Foundation’s Lehmann website was visited by thousands each month.
 It included samples of her writings, recordings, photos, art work, and articles about her.
 The Foundation moved from Hawaii to New York, where the new board greatly expanded the original scope.
 Sadly as of 2016 the Foundation is in hiatus.
-To fill that gap, in 2013 I initiated the Lotte Lehmann League as a website that promotes Lehmann and art song.
+To fill that gap, in 2013 I initiated this Lotte Lehmann League website to promote Lehmann and art song.

 • In 1990 Kathy Hinton Brown wrote “Lotte Lehmann: Artist Teacher” for her doctoral thesis at University of Missouri-Kansas City.
 A vocal student of Martha Longmire, a former Lehmann student, Dr. Brown was given access to tapes of Lehmann’s interviews and master classes from the Lehmann Archives at UCSB.
 The dissertation includes written transcriptions of Lehmann’s conversations and excerpts from master classes, using various arias, Lieder, and mélodies to illustrate her philosophy and the instruction of musical interpretation and stage presence.
 A readable version, “Lotte Lehmann: Her Artistic Legacy,” was published.
 Her book, as mentioned above, Lotte Lehmann in America: Her Legacy as Artist Teacher, with Commentaries from Her Master Classes based on these studies, was published in 2012.